 If you were employed at least 50% of the time during the years on which your final average earnings are based, you are entitled to a minimum retirement benefit for each of your years of service, up to 30 years.
 The benefit amount depends on your final average earnings at retirement.

-For more specific information on these formulas and the Portable or Self-Managed Plans, visit surs.org.
+For more specific information on these formulas and the Portable or Self-Plans, visit the SURS site.